iterative/dvc.org/content/docs/studio/self-hosting/troubleshooting/support-bundle.md

 <toggle>
 <tab title="VM (AMI)">

-If you've deployed Studio using a VM image, please launch an SSH session to the instance before continuing.
+If you've deployed DVC Studio using a VM image, please launch an SSH session to the instance before continuing.

 </tab>

 <tab title="Helm">

-If you've deployed Studio directly with Helm, please download the `create-support-bundle` script before continuing.
+If you've deployed DVC Studio directly with Helm, please download the `create-support-bundle` script before continuing.

 ```cli